1bitphoenix/blog/content/posts/2019-01-26--breaking_free/index.md

 How many trackers exist in any given website depends on how many the website owner has decided to include.
 Some websites will have well over 60 trackers, belonging to a multitude of companies, while others might have only one - perhaps to track visitor numbers, or see where these visitors are coming from, or to enable a certain functionality.
 Some might have none at all.

-Not all trackers are necessarily tied to companies tracking your browsing habits - but when you **accept cookies**, you're saying `ok` to *all* the trackers that are there - including those feeding information back to companies.
+Not all trackers are necessarily tied to companies tracking your browsing habits - but when you **accept cookies**, you're saying `ok` to *all* the trackers that are there - including those feeding info back to companies.

 ## What is being collected and Why?